In-House vs Remote: is there a difference now?

-Is NDA effective working with a remote team model?
+Is NDA effective when working with a remote team?

 NDA agreement is a document concluded between the company and remote employee, which specifies the obligations of the employee not to disclose confidential information.
 The protection of such information is especially important for IT companies and other organizations where the leakage of confidential data leads to serious financial risks.

 Commercial secrets include information hidden from the public, the use of which may benefit the company’s competitors:

 - Program codes.

 - Marketing strategies.

 - Employees’ data, amounts of their salaries, bonuses, and fees.